satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 // prints `collectedValue: ImportantValue` console.log(`└── ${collectedValueProperty.name}: ${propertyTypeName}`)
 ```

-We can now deep one level deeper into the analysis to finally extract the types from `ImportantValue` which we are aiming for.
+What's left is to dive one level deeper to finally extract the types from the nested `ImportantValue`.
 This is basically *"rinse & repeat"* as you will see in the following code example.
+Instead of extracing the first element we use a for-loop though in order to find all properties.

 ```typescript
 // remember we are now processing `ImportantValue` which is stored in `propertyType`